Growing a loyal community is the biggest challenge you face as an online business owner.

 It took me 2 months to create this website review checklist in a form of a mind map – something unique and ultra-helpful you won’t find anywhere else.

 The effort was worth it, as it converts on 27% on average and makes sure that people who download it will recognize my name next time they see it in their inbox.

-These lead magnets have a dedicated page each, which are currently ranking on the page #2 of Google and already brought me subscribers who found me through search.
+These lead magnets have a dedicated page each and are currently ranking on the page #1 of Google for their targeted keywords.
+Both of them are adding new subscribers to my list who found me through search.

 I feature my main lead magnets on my homepage, footer and side widget, linking to a free tools and resources page from the navigation.